-preferential treatment, i.e. who have to get the job prior-ranking.
+same conditions as domestic workers.
+The Agency may also check whether there are persons with preferential treatment, i.e. who have to get the job prior-ranking.
 In cases of Sec.
-24 Immigration Act there are no such limitations, except that for some professions specific job qualifications are required.
+24 of the Immigration Act, there are no such limitations, except that for some professions specific job qualifications are required.

-There are no limitations when it comes to change of residence status.
+There are no limitations when it comes to the change of residence status.
 A relevant status might be under Section 16a (Vocational Education and Advanced Training), 18a (Workers with Specific Qualifications) and 18b (Workers with Specific Academic Education) Aufenthaltsgesetz.
 Under these provisions, the applicant has to apply for a change of status since any status is somehow limited and defined in terms.
 If the requirements of the other status are met, the person will be granted that other status.

 There are specific criteria depending on the status change.
-Hence, for the status of worker with job qualifications the person needs to meet this requirement.
-So for example Section 18a Immigration Act provides that professionals with vocational training may be granted residence permits for the purpose of qualifying employment for which the qualification acquired qualifies them.
-The same applies for academic qualifications (Section 18b) and in case of Section 16a which establishes that residence permit for the purpose of in-company training and further education can be issued if the Federal Employment Agency has agreed in accordance with Section 39 or if it is determined by the Employment Ordinance or intergovernmental agreement that training and further education is permitted without the consent of the Federal Employment Agency.
+Hence, for the status of worker with job qualifications, the person needs to meet this requirement.
+So for example Section 18a Immigration Act provides that qualified professionals with vocational training may be granted residence permits for the purpose of exercising a job for which they are qualified.
+The same applies for academic qualifications (Section 18b) and in case of Section 16a which establishes that a residence permit for the purpose of in-company training and further education can be issued if the Federal Employment Agency has agreed in accordance with Section 39 or if it is determined by the Employment Ordinance or intergovernmental agreement that training and further education is permitted without the consent of the Federal Employment Agency.